Mark Bourrie

-Mark Bourrie (born 1959 or 1960) is a Canadian journalist and author.
-He has worked as a contract lecturer at Carleton University and the University of Ottawa.
-In 2020, his biography of Pierre-Esprit Radisson, Bushrunner: The Adventures of Pierre Radisson, won the RBC Taylor Prize for literary non-fiction.
+Mark Bourrie (born 1957) is a Canadian lawyer, author, and journalist.
+He has worked as a contract lecturer at Concordia University, Carleton University and the University of Ottawa.
+In 2020, his biography of Pierre-Esprit Radisson, Bush Runner: The Adventures of Pierre-Esprit Radisson, won the RBC Taylor Prize for literary non-fiction.

 Education

 Bourrie graduated with a Bachelor of Arts in History from the University of Waterloo.
 He also holds a diploma in public policy and administration from the University of Guelph, a master's degree in journalism from Carleton University, a doctorate in Canadian media history from the University of Ottawa, and a law degree in from the University of Ottawa.
 He is a member of the Ontario bar.

 Bourrie's PhD thesis was on Canada's World War II press censorship system and was published by Douglas & McIntyre as "The Fog of War".